-Benefits of an
+Benefits of an LLC in Florida

 Limited liability companies (“LLC”) are commonly used by businesses of all sizes and are perhaps the most popular entity type formed in Florida.